 Class 12 Business Studies CBSE 2026 Paper Pattern Snapshot

-The 80-mark CBSE Class 12 Business Studies theory paper runs 3 hours and splits across two parts plus the internal-assessment project.
-Knowing the section-by-section weight is half the revision plan; once you know which section a chapter feeds, you can pick the right resource (Notes for definition recall, NCERT Solutions for case-study long answers).
+The 80-mark CBSE Class 12 Business Studies theory paper runs 3 hours.
+It splits across two parts plus the internal-assessment project.
+Knowing the section-by-section weight is half the revision plan.
+Once you know which section a chapter feeds, you can pick the right resource.
+Use Notes for definition recall and NCERT Solutions for case-study long answers.

 - Part A (50 marks): Principles and Functions of Management.
 Covers Ch 1 through Ch 8 - the largest block on the paper.
 Includes the foundational management chapters (Nature, Principles, Business Environment) plus the five functions of management (Planning, Organising, Staffing, Directing, Controlling).
 Directing (Ch 7) is the heaviest individual chapter at 9 marks.

 - Part B (30 marks): Business Finance and Marketing.
 Covers Ch 9 through Ch 12.
-Marketing (Ch 10) is the heaviest individual chapter at 10 marks; the entire Part B is heavily case-study driven, with the 4 Ps framework and the Consumer Protection Act 2019 hierarchy serving as the answer-structuring backbone.
+Marketing (Ch 10) is the heaviest single chapter at 10 marks.
+All of Part B is heavily case-study driven.
+The 4 Ps framework and the Consumer Protection Act 2019 hierarchy help you structure your answers.

 - Question types: Section A is Very Short Answer (1 mark, 16 questions); Section B is Short Answer I (3 marks); Section C is Short Answer II (4 marks); Section D is Long Answer (5 to 6 marks); Section E carries the 6-mark case study questions.
-The case-study questions reward students who can identify the framework (Fayol's principle, motivation theory, marketing mix element, consumer right) from the case-study narrative.
+The case-study questions reward students who can spot the framework (Fayol's principle, motivation theory, marketing mix element, consumer right) in the case.

-- Project work (20 marks internal assessment): includes a comprehensive project on a chapter topic (marketing management is the most-chosen project, followed by business environment, stock exchange, and principles of management), a viva, and a project report.
-Marks are awarded by the school in consultation with an external examiner.
+- Project work (20 marks internal assessment): includes a full project on a chapter topic (marketing management is the most-chosen, then business environment, stock exchange, and principles of management), a viva, and a project report.
+The school awards the marks with an external examiner.

-The 80-mark theory paper plus the 20-mark project together make the 100-mark scheme.
-Part A delivers 50 of those 80 marks; building chapter fluency across Ch 7 (Directing, 9 marks) plus Ch 11 (Marketing, 10 marks) plus Ch 2 (Principles of Management, 7 marks) is the highest-ROI revision plan for any Business Studies student.
+The 80-mark theory paper plus the 20-mark project make the 100-mark scheme.
+Part A gives 50 of those 80 marks.
+So focus your revision on Ch 7 (Directing, 9 marks), Ch 11 (Marketing, 10 marks), and Ch 2 (Principles of Management, 7 marks).
+That is the best-value plan for any Business Studies student.

 Where to Start with NCERT Class 12 Business Studies